MethodicalAcceleratorDesign/MAD-NG/docs/source/elemfunc.rst

 Generic MapFold-like Functions
 ------------------------------

 MapFold-like generic functions (also known as MapReduce) forward the call to the method of the same name from the first argument when the later is not a :type:`number`.
-These functions are useful when used as high-order functions passed to methods :code:`map2`, :code:`foldl` (fold left) or :code:`foldr` (fold right) of containers like vectors and matrices.
+These functions are useful when used as high-order functions passed to methods :func:`map2`, :func:`foldl` (fold left) or :func:`foldr` (fold right) of containers like vectors and matrices.

 ====================  ========================
 Functions             Return values